 This village of Northwest Corfu is ancient, untouched by time and tourism, and took its name from the mythical Nymphs.

 Do you like the opportunity to see the life, and customs of the real non-touristry Corfu?

 Then this is the village to visit, to see the traditional old customs and learn the fairytales that are connected with the landscape.

-In the majestic waterfalls the secret story of the area still alive, here the mythological Nymphes were living, so the village took their name, Nymfes is the place of the mermaids or Nymphes.
+In the majestic waterfalls, the secret story of the area is still alive, here the mythological Nymphes were living, so the village took their name, Nymfes is the place of the mermaids or Nymphes.

 For a more personalized experience, you could also try a private tour with a guided option.
 You’ll get to explore more of Corfu’s detailed history and culture.
 You could also get an olive oil-tasting tour for a more authentic experience.
 Shore excursions are also available, but make sure you read the reviews before picking one.

 Visit Corfu for its amazing experiences, cool trips, outstanding cuisine, and the best time of your life!
 Don’t forget to pack sunglasses, towels, and bathing suits.
 Bonne voyage!